 One of the field wires runs to the top motor brush.
 If the wire coming off that brush is there, try splicing it to the wire coming off the field toward the front of the train.
 Just twist the wires together for now until you test the motor.
 If the wires are missing, refer to the pictures here to see where the wires go.
 You can also run new wires if the old wires are in bad shape.

 The other field wire runs to the electrical pickup shoe that contacts the track’s middle rail.
 Try splicing the wire from the pickup shoe to the wire coming off the field toward the back of the train.
+If the wire to the pickup shoe is missing, just solder a new wire in.
+The pickup shoe usually has a hole in it to make connecting a wire easier, but you can solder a wire to anywhere on the shoe.
+Alternatively, if your motor still has the light bulb socket in it, you can pick up power from the socket instead.
+As you can see, my motor didn’t.

 Test the motor to see what direction it runs in.
 If it runs in the wrong direction, reverse the wires.